 What are call center jobs like in the modern age?
 Do people even use call centers now that it's so easy to connect via email, chatbot, and social media?

-Stats show 73% of customers* still phone companies to address questions and concerns.
+A study by Forrester shows 73% of customers still phone companies to address questions and concerns.

 Surprised?
 You shouldn't be.

 Call center agents provide an immediate, personalized response.
 This helps companies boost customer experience and customer satisfaction, no matter the reason for the call.